 - Mount the main wheel bearing spindle.
 50mm or more from one end of the timber drill a hole into which the hardened spindle will tightly fit.
 In my case, because it was the spindle from a bicycle wheel, It had a screw thread on the end.
 So I was able to screw the spindle into the hole I drilled in the timber.
 I had to use pliers or mole grips to turn it.

 - Mark the position of the stretching spindle.
-Put the wheel over the spindle and push it towards the distant end of the timber.
-This will take up the slack around the spindle.
+Put the wheel over the existing hardened spindle and push it away from the place where the stretching spindle is to be mounted.
+This will take up the slack around the spindle caused by the hole in the wheel being larger.
 Make a pencil mark against the wheel rim in the middle of the timber.
 This is where the edge of the stretching spindle will rub against the rim.

 - Make a hole for the stretching spindle.
 Drill a hole adjacent to the pencil mark and a spindle radius away from it on the outside of the rim.
 I used a 6 inch nail so it was drilled about 3mm away from the pencil mark.
 The hole was of a diameter such that the nail was a tight fit when nailed into the timber but large enough to prevent the timber splitting.